EBZebra/docs/edge/source/guide/configreference.md

 ## Sound
 ### DecodeVolume
-The volume of the device beeper when a barcode is scanned.
+Controls the volume of the device beeper when a barcode is scanned.

 **Possible Values**

-* 0 to 5 with 5 being the loudest
+* 0 – 5 (0 = off; 1 – 5 = lowest to loudest)

 #### Example
 	:::xml
 	<DecodeVolume value="3"/>

 ### DecodeFrequency
-The frequency of the device beeper when a barcode is successfully decoded.
-This should be within the range of the beeper.
+Controls the frequency of the device beeper when a barcode is successfully decoded.
+Must be within the range of the beeper.

 **Possible Values**